-Youth Leaders in Agriculture at Project GROWS
+Youth Leaders in Agriculture

 The Youth Leadership in Agriculture (YLA) is a career exploration and mentoring initiative to teach local high school junior and seniors skills in farming, leadership, and entrepreneurship.
 YLA benefits students through teaching, mentorship, and hands-on learning, as well as the broader community through greater food access, education, and nutrition.